The Physics Classroom

 The pages of The Physics Classroom are made available as a service to physics students, physics teachers, and the general public.
 Their use is encouraged and is free of charge.
 Teachers who wish to use the pages either in a classroom demonstration format or as part of an interactive activity/lesson are granted permission (and encouraged) to do so.

 The Physics Classroom is copyright protected and the author restricts their use to online usage through a live internet connection.
-Any downloading of files to other storage devices (hard drives, web servers, school servers, CDs, etc.) is prohibited.
+Unless noted otherwise in the Usage Rights of a particular section, any downloading of files to other storage devices (hard drives, web servers, school servers, CDs, etc.) is prohibited.
 The use of images, text and animations in other projects (including non-profit endeavors) is also prohibited.
 For a variety of reasons, requests for permission to use such images on other web pages and CD projects is always denied.
 Licensing of the content of The Physics Classroom for such projects may be considered in the near future.

 Credits and Thanks

 The Physics Classroom began as a volunteer project during the 1996-97 school year.
-The first five units were completed during that time; no special funding or release time was provided for that work.
+The first five Tutorial units were completed during that time; no special funding or release time was provided for that work.
 During the summer of 1998, a grant was received from The First in the World Consortium of Schools in order to complete some additional lessons on the topics of waves, sound, light, reflection and refraction.
 Thanks to the generosity and support of the Consortium, an additional five units were added to The Physics Classroom during the summer of 1998.
-Funds for the production of units on the topics of static and current electricity are presently being sought.

-The Minds On Physics Internet Modules was originally supported by an NSTA/Toyota Tapestry grant.
+The Minds On Physics Internet Modules was originally supported by an NSTA/Toyota Tapestry grant in 1999.
 The grant provided the funds and the motivational fuel to turn the vision of an interactive sense-making activity into a reality.

 Many of the graphics used in some of the animations of the Multimedia Physics Studios were originally part of the "Hewitt DrewIt" clip art collection available through LaserPoint Educational Software.
 The graphics were subsequently imported into a graphics program, edited, colorized, resized, and used to compile the GIF animations.
 They are used with the permission of the original artist - Paul Hewitt.